salah-jr/My-blog-articles/ckuh1r8n807as8ws13i2mfehf.md

 ## Conclusion

 The N+1 queries problem is a very common issue, knowing and understanding the cause of the issue is the most important solution for it.
 In this article, We learned how to detect the N+1 problem and how to deal with it in different ways.
 We wrote a PHP native solution in addition to learn some Laravel Eloquent tools that use eager loading to reduce the number of queries.
-We also threw the light on some loading strategies and the difference between them.
+We also threw light on some loading strategies and the difference between them.

 ***Thanks for reading!
 If you liked this article and want more content like this, Subscribe to my newsletter and make sure to follow me on  [Twitter](https://twitter.com/Sala7JR) and [Linkedin](https://www.linkedin.com/in/salah96/) or visit my  [portfolio](https://www.mohammedsalah.co) *** 👋